-- (i) Village B and E have the minimum number of tranctors, 8 tractors each. - (ii) Village D has the maximum number of tractors, 20 tractors. - (iii) Village C has 10 tractors more than B. - (iv) There are 66 tractors in all in the village.
+- (i) Village B and E have the minimum number of tranctors, 8 tractors - (ii) Village D has the maximum number of tractors, 20 tractors. - (iii) Village C has 10 tractors more than B.

 1. The number of wrist watches manufactured by a factory in a week are as follows: